Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 No, you wouldn't.

-Um it's sort of similar to Germany in a way that people generally speaking abide by the law and are quite neat and tidy and orderly.
+It's sort of similar to Germany in a way that people, generally speaking, abide by the law and are quite neat and tidy and orderly.

 And that's a good thing, right?

-Um but this was an anti-immigration protest outside uh Den Haag, or The Hague.
+But this was an anti-immigration protest outside Denhag or The Hague.

-And thirty people were arrested and two officers were injured.
+And 30 people were arrested and two officers were injured.

-And I'm gonna pronounce his name uh in the original Dutch first before uh saying it in English so everyone else understands, but Wilders, I think.
+And I'm going to pronounce his name in the original Dutch first before saying it in English so everyone else understands.

 I think I should be speaking Italian with that amount of hand motion.

-And this has been met with lots of condemnation because of course um fighting the police isn't exactly a productive way to limit immigration, is it?
+And this has been met with lots of condemnation because, of course, fighting the police isn't exactly a productive way to limit immigration, is it?

-Generally speaking, um this sort of thing doesn't play well optically, and I although I can certainly understand the anger and frustration because I care a lot about um immigration as well, and and I imagine that they're probably going to have lots of similar arguments that I might have about high rates of crime and uh the financial burdens,
+And I imagine that they're probably going to have lots of similar arguments that I might have about high rates of crime and financial burdens, etc.

-etcetera, but it doesn't necessarily help things by doing this, and I think uh Vilders has gone down a similar line here, and to translate the the Dutch here, he says, tackle that scum with an iron fist, blocking the highway and violence against the police are totally but r really totally unacceptable idiots.
+And to translate the Dutch here, he says, tackle that scum with an iron fist, blocking the highway and violence against the police are totally but really totally unacceptable idiots.

-Yeah, it is and um if um if a lot of those people are rioting over anti-immigration, then obviously it's Port Wilders in a position where he's having to crack down on his own supporters.
+And if a lot of those people are rioting over anti-immigration, then obviously it's put Wilders in a position where he's having to crack down on his own supporters.

-Because the the what is going to be done and has been done, I'll show you in a second, is that they're gonna say, listen, you're the person that's creating the environment where this happens.
+Because what is going to be done and has been done, I'll show you in a second, is that they're going to say, listen, you're the person that's creating the environment where this happens.

-And so he's gotta tow this narrow line because he's at the minute doing quite well politically and he doesn't want to upset that by being seen as a a rabble rouser and things like that.
+And so he's got to toe this narrow line because he's at the minute doing quite well politically and he doesn't want to upset that by being seen as a rabble rouser and things like that.

-So it it has a chance of actually impeding proper improvements to the country potentially.
+So it has a chance of actually impeding proper improvements to the country potentially.

-So I think that that's part of the reason why he's so frustrated, as well as the fact that obviously it's a breakdown of law and order that's not all exactly ideal.
+So I think that that's part of the reason why he's so frustrated as well as the fact that obviously it's a breakdown of law and order that's not exactly ideal.

-And then again, this is um quoting an article calling it uh football hooligans.
+And then again, this is quoting an article calling it football hooligans.

 I don't know whether they were football hooligans.

-I I could sort of see where they might be coming from, but it's uh a little bit difficult to guess um on those sorts of things.
+I could sort of see where they might be coming from, but it's a little bit difficult to guess on those sorts of things.

-It's not that these technicalities are lost on me as uh neither a fan of football or hooliganism.
+These technicalities are lost on me as neither a fan of football or hooliganism.

 Which one do you prefer more, Luca?